U.S. crude exports to Asia stall on flood of Mideast oil

 The pressure could undermine plans to send further U.S. condensate to Asia.
 BHP Billiton Ltd and Enterprise Products Partners have both issued tenders to sell condensate next year.

-Trading house Vitol [VITOLV.UL], which bought the latest U.S. condensate cargo to load in December, is likely to send it for use at its Swiss refinery instead of Asia, trade sources said.
+Trading house Vitol, which bought the latest U.S. condensate cargo to load in December, is likely to send it for use at its Swiss refinery instead of Asia, trade sources said.

 Vitol does not comment on its trading activities and Shell declined to comment.